AyushBhat822/Terraform/README.md

 9. Retreive the Public ip of the OS and provide it to the client

-In **aws-ws1** we learnt how to **split** large code into multiple files **WHY TO USE MULTIPLE FILES IN TERRAFORM**
+In **aws-ws1** we learnt how to **split** large code into multiple files **WHY TO USE MULTIPLE FILES IN TERRAFORM?**
-NEED: While working in team different members work on different files so this is preferred.
+* While working in team different members work on different files so this is preferred.